-🌮 Super easy, super fast, and... super delicious!
-It's the perfect recipe for last-minute guests or a quick, yet light and healthy meal.
-Plus, it's convenient as a base to fill with all the creativity you have, both in savory 🌮🌯 and sweet 🍯🍫 versions.
+🌮 Super easy, super fast and... super tasty recipe!
+It is the perfect recipe for last-minute guests or for a quick, yet light and healthy meal.
+And it is also convenient as a base to fill with all the creativity you have, both in savory 🌮🌯 and sweet 🍯🍫 versions.

-Put the flours and water in a bowl and mix them well with a whisk, avoiding lumps.
+Put the flours and water in a bowl and mix well with a whisk, avoiding lumps.

 Don't worry if the dough seems too liquid.
 It will thicken during cooking.

 Heat a griddle over medium heat or alternatively a non-stick pan, and rub it with a paper towel soaked in oil.
-This will help the flatbreads detach better.
+This will help the piadine release better.

-Fill a ladle with the batter and pour it into the hot pan.
-Use the bottom of the ladle to draw circles to spread the batter better and create a round and uniform flatbread.
+Fill a ladle with dough and pour it into the hot pan.
+Use the bottom of the ladle to draw circles to better spread the dough and create a round and uniform piadina.

-After a few minutes, flip the flatbread using a spatula.
+After a few minutes, flip the piadina using a spatula.

-Cook the other side for a few minutes over medium heat.
+Cook the other side for a few minutes over medium heat as well.

-Repeat the shaping and cooking of the flatbreads if you want to cook all the available batter.
+Repeat shaping and cooking the piadine if you want to cook all the dough available.

-You can store both the ready flatbreads and the batter for up to 3 days in the fridge.
+You can store both the ready piadine and the dough for up to 3 days in the fridge.

-Fill the flatbreads as you like, either to create tasty burritos or kebabs, or delicious mini sweet wafers to serve cold.
+Fill the piadine as you like, either to create tasty burritos or kebabs, or delicious mini sweet wafers to serve cold.

 Bowl